eddiejibson/limitrr/README.md

 - **db**: *Integer* Redis DB.
 Defaults to: `0`

-### Example of the redis object that could be passed into Limitrr
+### Example of the redis object/string that could be passed into Limitrr

 ``` javascript
 //Pass in a string containing a redis URI.